-- · Student Name
+- Student Name

-- · Campus Address
+- Campus Address

 - Telephone Listing

 - Noorda-COM Email Address

 - Photograph

 - Date of birth (Month and Day)

 - Program of Study

-- · Dates of Attendance
+- Dates of Attendance

-- COM Level

-- · Participation in officially recognized activities

-- · Degrees, honors, and awards received

-- · Location, Training Institution, and Medical Specialty Identified for Postdoctoral Education

-- Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems but only
+- COM Level - Participation in officially recognized activities - Degrees, honors, and awards received - Location, Training Institution, and Medical Specialty Identified for Postdoctoral Education - Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems

-if the identifier cannot be used to gain access to education records except when used in conjunction with one or

-more factors that authenticate the user's identity, such as a PIN, password, or other factor known or possessed only

-by the authorized user.
+Unique personal identifiers are classified as directory information only if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user's identity, such as a PIN, password, or other factor known or possessed only by the authorized user.

-Students who wish to opt out of the release of their directory information may do so via the COMmons.
-If assistance is needed, plase contact the Office of Registrar.
-In the COMmons, student can designate that portion of the student's directory information as confidential and not to be released outside Noorda-COM except to individuals, institutions, agencies and organizations otherwise authorized by FERPA.
+Students who wish to opt out of the release of their directory information may do so via Sonis.
+If assistance is needed, please contact the Office of the Registrar.
+In Sonis, students can designate their directory information as confidential and not to be released outside Noorda-COM except to individuals, institutions, agencies and organizations otherwise authorized by FERPA.

-Noorda-COM will honor all requests to withhold any of the categories of directory information listed, but will not assume any responsibility to contact the student for subsequent permission to release that information.
+Noorda-COM will honor all requests to withhold directory information listed but will not assume any responsibility to contact the student for subsequent permission to release that information.
 Nondisclosure will be enforced until the student subsequently authorizes its release.
-A student may not, however, opt out of the disclosure of the student's name, identifier or Noorda-COM email address in a class in which the student is enrolled.
+A student may not, however, opt out of the disclosure of the student's name, identifier, or Noorda-COM email address in a class in which the student is enrolled.